 In 2018, Carolyn was approached by a film producer to supply an upcoming film with a dog.
 Her Malinois "Ice" landed several scenes in an award winning horror film titled "The Wretched."
 The two of them had a blast on the set, and are very appreciative for the experience!

 In 2019, Carolyn was nominated for, and won, the Simply The Best -Trainer Award through the Record Eagle in Traverse City, Michigan.
 She appreciates the support of the community which has allowed her business to grow more rapidly than she could've imagined!
 At the end of August, 2020, Carolyn closed down her business in Maple City, MI in order to relocate to Lexington, KY.

 Another one of Carolyn's passions is helping veterans through training service dogs for them.
 As a veteran of the US Army herself, she understands the invaluable resource and asset a well trained service dog can be.
 Carolyn serves on the board of directors for Forgotten Coast K9, a 501c3 providing training and service dogs for veterans and first responders in need.
 It is estimated that an average of 22 veterans a day commit suicide.
 At Forgotten Coast K9 our mission is to help lower that number through honoring and empowering these men and women who served our countries and our communities.
 Check out this link to find out more about this organization, and please consider donating to our cause!

-Currently, the Cabot Pack includes one Belgian Malinois, ten British Labrador Retrievers, three English Bulldogs, and a Great Dane.
+Currently, the Smith Pack includes two Belgian Malinois, fourteen British Labrador Retrievers, one English Bulldog, and a Great Dane.

 Carolyn and Ice with director Brett Pierce at the Traverse City Film Festival premiere of the Pierce brother's movie, "The Wretched."